 The Slow Dentistry approach has proven invaluable, not only by ensuring the most thorough levels of care in our practice during these challenging times, but also by reducing footfall, providing more time for disinfection, and consequently creating a safer environment for all.

 While the kinds of comprehensive infection control measures required under Slow Dentistry have always formed a vital aspect of the care we provide at iSmile Studio, in light of COVID-19 we felt it was important to revisit our safety protocols, and explore ways of stepping them up.
-You can find more details about the specific steps taken to adapt our services during COVID-19 by clicking here.
+You can find more details about the specific steps taken to adapt our services during COVID-19.

 Taking a slow approach to dental care is tried and tested, and we believe represents the future of dentistry.
 Just like a home cooked meal created with love for maximum nourishment and enjoyment, Slow Dentistry is about more than offering a quick fix to one particular problem.
 It’s about nurturing your oral health in a way that boosts your overall wellbeing from the inside out.